Diverse Training Concepts logo

 Am I eligible for government funding in order to complete a course?

 This depends on the nature of the government funding.
 Some programs, such as new apprenticeships, have specific eligibility requirements based on how long you have been in employment and similar.
-Other programs, such as those funded under the ACT Governments Strategic Priorities Program, might be targeted to specific groups, such as mature aged people, or people with a disability.
+For more information contact the Department of Education and Training, Student Enquiry Line 1800 020 108.

 Check with us for specific advice regarding the funding that applies to courses.